12 Geeky Christmas gift ideas to consider this festive year-end.

 This is a suggestion for the situation when you need to give something, but barely know the person receiving the gift.

-Yeah.
-You know, like the bosses’ son, whom you don’t even know the name of.
-Or some year-end gathering, where you’re obliged to bring something.
+Yeah, you know, like the bosses’ son, whom you don’t even know the name of?
+Or some year-end gathering, for which you’re obliged to bring something.